kelbri10/FreeCodeCamp-Product-Landing-Page/README.md

-# FreeCodeCamp-Product-Landing-Page
+# Product Landing Page

-product landing page with CSS grid
+## Project Description
+Based on the outlined guidelines in the Responsive Web Design FreeCodeCamp project, the goal is to create a responsive product landing page using CSS Grid, Flexbox, and a Mobile First design process.

+## Credits
+The design specs by FreeCodeCamp.
+Code written by Me.